box/box-ios-preview-sdk/README.md

 Future Enhancements
 -------------------

-You can expect to see the following enhancements in future updates of the Box Preview SDK Sample App:
+You can expect to see the following enhancements in future updates of the Box Preview SDK:
 - Support for more file types
 - Local file caching
 - Start app on last-viewed file